airbytehq/airbyte/docs/connector-development/config-based/record-selector.md

 # Record selector

-The record selector is responsible for translating an HTTP response into a list of records by extracting records from the response and optionally filtering records based on a heuristic.
+The record selector is responsible for translating an HTTP response into a list of Airbyte records by extracting records from the response and optionally filtering and shaping records based on a heuristic.

-The current record selector implementation uses Jello to select record sfrom the json-decoded HTTP response.
+The current record selector implementation uses Jello to select records from the json-decoded HTTP response.
 More information on Jello can be found at https://github.com/kellyjonbrazil/jello

 ## Common recipes: